openstack/neutron/doc/source/devref/effective_neutron.rst

   transaction blocks, and the innermost block raises an error without proper rollback.
 Consider if `savepoints <http://docs.sqlalchemy.org/en/rel_1_0/orm/session_transaction.html#using-savepoint>`_ can fit your use case.
+* When designing data models that are related to each other, be careful to how you model the relationships' loading `strategy <http://docs.sqlalchemy.org/en/latest/orm/loading_relationships.html#using-loader-strategies-lazy-loading-eager-loading>`_.
+For instance a joined relationship can be very efficient over others (some examples include `router gateways <https://review.openstack.org/#/c/88665/>`_ or `network availability zones <https://review.openstack.org/#/c/257086/>`_).

 System development
 ~~~~~~~~~~~~~~~~~~